Champii/Comet/README.md

 ## Todo List
 - Function Component
 - Allow for iterators inside html
-- Allow to mix attributes, styles and events
-- Client cache (with local wasm sql ?)
 - Have a ComponentId that allows to fetch the corresponding root dom element
-- Have some QueryId
-  - Every user-defined raw queries will have a QueryId known from both client and server.
-  - These queries are parametrized, and only these parameters and the QueryId transit from the client to the server
-  - The client register any query's QueryHash (params+query_id) with every ComponentId that triggered it
-  - The client check the cache if this query exists, if so return the data and render
-  - Else, forward the query and the RequestId to the server
-  - Bind it to the watch query server side
-  - When triggered, the changes are passed back along with the original RequestId and QueryId
-  - Then the client update its local store and trigger the render of the component's element that originated the request
-- Have some RequestId to implement sync/async RPC-like communication
 - Find a way for global inter-component message passing
 - Allow for real time value binding for input element without losing focus (might need a real virtual dom for this one)